ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 The original datathon repostitory can be found [here](https://gitlab.com/mechakozai/datathon-social-good).

 ### Problem Statement
-Out team chose the Internal Data track challenge.
+Out team chose the Internal Data Track challenge.
 Our challenge was to use internal organisational data to answer questions such as, _"What is a ‘typical’ hub and what is an ‘outlier’?"_

 In addition to the above prompt, we were encouraged to be as creative as we liked, should any we see any other way of using the data to help CHA ongoing.